 Here’s where the language of chemists and the language of the rest of us leads to confusion.
 To a chemist a salt is a compound made up of two or more ions.
 Table salt, or sodium chloride, is made up of sodium and chlorine ions.
 Ammonium nitrate fertilizer is made up of ammonium and nitrate ions, so they call it a “salt” as well.

 But this kind of salt’s ions behave differently than sodium chloride.
 When it rains after we apply fertilizer, the water dissolves the fertilizer into ions and washes them into the soil.
 The ions don’t harm microbes or plants, rather they’re the food that they absorb.
 The process is the same for organic fertilizers like compost and manure.
-The process is just longer because the larger protein and carbohydrates have to decompose and convert into ions – the exact same ions that fertilizer produces.
+The process is just longer because the larger proteins and carbohydrates have to decompose and convert into ions – the exact same ions that fertilizer produces.

 You may not have thought you needed to know all this about nitrogen and fertilizer, but now that you do, you can use this information to make better decisions about fertilizer applications, or impress your friends and colleagues with some interesting trivia. 🙂